-SEMESTER: 1 COURSE CODE: ECSE2102 COURSE TITLE: SEMICONDUCTOR DEVICES AND FABRICATION
+COURSE CODE: ECSE2102 COURSE TITLE: SEMICONDUCTOR DEVICES AND FABRICATION NUMBER OF CREDITS: E3

-NUMBER OF CREDITS: E3 PREREQUISITES: ECSE1102 and ELNG1101
+PREREQUISITES: ECSE1102 and ELNG1101

 Course Description: This course provides the basic foundation for understanding design and operation of semiconductor devices, and their circuit applications and limitations.
-It has introductory elements of quantum mechanics as a requirement for understanding the dynamics of the behavior of charge carriers and energy distributions within a semiconductor lattice and across p-n junctions.
+It has introductory elements of quantum mechanics as a requirement for understanding the dynamics of the behavior of charge carriers and energy distributions within а semiconductor lattice and across p-n junctions.

-COURSE CODE: ECSE2104 COURSE TITLE: MICROPROCESSORS AND EMBEDDED SYSTEMS
+SEMESTER: 1 COURSE CODE: ECSE2104 COURSE TITLE: MICROPROCESSORS AND EMBEDDED SYSTEMS

-NUMBER OF CREDITS: E3 PREREQUISITES: ECSE1104 and ECSE1207
+NUMBER OF CREDITS: E3 PREREQUISITES: ECSE1104 and ECSE1109

 Course Description: The main objectives of this course are to introduce students to the design of microprocessors using a hardware description language (HDL) and the design and implementation of embedded systems using microcontroller or microprocessor technology.
-The students will be exposed to processor design using complex instruction set computers (CISC) and reduced instruction set computer (RISC) architectures; however emphasis will be placed on the design of a RISC architecture processor.
-The student will also be introduced to the inner workings of embedded system solutions and the underlining technology, which include the development of circuits and embedded software programmes using current embedded systems programming language.
-Additionally, students will develop real-world embedded applications and interfaces that allow man-to-machine and machine-to-machine communication.
+The students will be exposed to processor complex instruction design using set computers (CISC) and reduced instruction set computer (RISC) architectures; however emphasis will be placed on the design of a RISC architecture processor.
+The student will also be introduced to the inner workings of system solutions and embedded the underlining technology, which include the development of circuits and embedded software programmes using current embedded systems programming language.
+Additionally, students will develop real-world embedded applications and interfaces that allow man-to-machine and machine-tomachine communication.

-COURSE CODE: ECSE2106 COURSE TITLE: SIGNALS AND LINEAR SYSTEMS NUMBER OF CREDITS: E3 PREREQUISITES: ENGR1180 output models.
+COURSE CODE: ECSE2106 COURSE TITLE: SIGNALS AND LINEAR SYSTEMS NUMBER OF CREDITS: E3 PREREQUISITES: ENGR1180

+Course Description: This course introduces students to the input-output mode of thinking.
+Students will be taught how to translate the everyday notions of cause and effect into input-output models.
 They will be required to study, understand and use a set of mathematical tools for describing and analyzing inputs and outputs and the relationships between them.
 It provides an exploration of signals and systems that develops continuous-time and discrete-time concepts/methods in parallel, while highlighting the similarities and differences.
-Introductory treatments of the applications of these basic methods in such areas as filtering. sampling. communication. discrete-time processing of continuous-time signals, and feedback are explored.
+Introductory treatments of the applications of these basic methods in such areas as filtering, communication, sampling, discrete-time processing of continuous-time signals, and feedback are explored.
 The application of Laplace and Z Transforms and Fourier analysis using a mathematical software tool such as MATLAB are entrenched throughout the course .